Srppa/BrainVRDemo/src/content/tools/en/VR-breathing-2018.md

 This application is free and ready to use for anyone who has HTC VIVE or Lenovo Mirage Solo.
 Enjoy...
 Future development: The app will be soon available also for mobile HMD devices.
-If you require the apllication or any further information, feel free to contact: [Barbora.Soulakova@nudz.cz]Barbora.Soulakova@nudz.cz
+If you require the apllication or any further information, feel free to contact: [Barbora.Soulakova@nudz.cz](Barbora.Soulakova@nudz.cz)

 ![tacr logo](/logo-tacr.png)